hacefresko/Bagley/README.md

 *   headers: Specifies the key and value of the headers that will be added to all requests when crawling the specified target.

-*   cookies: Specifies the name, value and domain of the cookies that will be sent with every request to the target. '/' will be used as path, everything else will be None.
+*   cookies: Specifies the cookies that will be sent with every request to the target.
+Fields `name`, `value` and `domain` are maandatory, the other ones are optional.

 *   queue: Specifies list of URLs to start crawling from.
 Domain must be already added.